Nursing

 Health and Professional Requirements

 All clinical agencies require documentation of various professional and health information.
 Nursing students must be certified in cardiopulmonary resuscitation (CPR) before starting clinical in their sophomore year and remain certified throughout the nursing program.
-Students must receive their certification through either the Health Care Provider course offered through the American Heart Association or the Professional Rescuer or CPR/AED for Lifeguard Certification course offered through the American Red Cross.
+Students must complete the Basic Life Support (BLS) Provider CPR certification through American Heart Association (AHA) or through the Health Care Provider course offered through the American Heart Association.
 All health requirements and OSHA training requirements must be met each year prior to clinical practice.

 To attend clinical, students must have an annual physical examination and comply with all health requirements of the clinical agencies and submit to the clinical tracking system used by Fairfield University nursing students.
 Students are responsible for uploading information and keeping all required information updated throughout their clinical experience.
 Students unable to comply with agency requirements will be dismissed from the program.
 All costs associated with agency requirements are the responsibility of the student.